Concussion

 - Children with more than one concussion should be cleared by a physician before returning to activity.

 - Baseline neuropsychological testing (prior to concussion) is being performed by many school athletic departments via widely available computerized testing modules.
+Research is still needed regarding the optimum timing of this testing and whether baseline testing improves outcome.

 ALERT

-Retirement should be considered when any athlete who has sustained three concussions in an individual season, when an athlete has had postconcussive symptoms for >3 months, when recovery requires an increasing amount of time, or when concussions occur with less forceful injury.
+Retirement should be considered when any athlete who has sustained three concussions in an individual season, when an athlete has had postconcussive symptoms for >3 months, when recovery requires an increasing amount of time or when concussions occur with less forceful injury.

 - Concussion occurs with rapid rotational acceleration of the brain.